-The redundant Anglican church dates from the 12th century and has a Grade I Listing enhanced by the fact that its also stands on the Pilgrims’ Way, the historic route along the North Downs worn by pilgrims from Winchester, Hampshire – an important cultural and religious centre in mediaeval times – and the shrine of Thomas Becket in Canterbury in Kent.
+The redundant Anglican church (pictured below) dates from the 12th century and has a Grade I Listing enhanced by the fact that its also stands on the Pilgrims’ Way, the historic route along the North Downs worn by pilgrims from Winchester, Hampshire – an important cultural and religious centre in mediaeval times – and the shrine of Thomas Becket in Canterbury in Kent.

 After Becket's canonization in 1173, following his murder, and up to the dissolution of the monasteries under Henry VIII in 1538, his shrine in Canterbury Cathedral became the most important site in Christendom after Rome.
 The pilgrimage was immortalised by Geoffrey Chaucer’s late 12th century classic ‘The Canterbury Tales’.